Allan Kennedy

-Allan Stephen Kennedy (born January 8, 1958) is a former American football player.
+Allan Stephen Kennedy (born January 8, 1958) is a Canadian former professional American football player.
 He played offensive tackle for the San Francisco 49ers.

 He grew up in Woodland Hills, California, where he attended El Camino Real High School.
 He then attended Washington State University to play football.
 In the 1981 NFL draft he was the 267th pick overall by the Washington Redskins.
 He was cut by the Redskins, but was signed by the 49ers.
-That year, he played 3 games.
+That year, he played three games.
 However, he didn't play in 1982.
 The next year, he played in every game, and in 1984, he only missed one game.